 logo

-Andrew Ushakov has become the fastest person to go from sea-level to the summit of Sagarmatha (the world’s highest mountain), if a social media post is anything to go by.
+Andrew Ushakov has become the fastest person to go from sea-level to the summit of Sagarmatha (the world’s highest mountain)

 Wed May 21 2025